Frequently Asked Questions

 Q: Can my wife (husband), son, daughter, grandson, etc. go as an Escort?

 A. Escorts need to be able to meet the needs of his/her veteran.
-Many of these veterans will require the assistance of canes, walkers, wheelchairs, etc. You may be required to keep track of medical conditions and medications as well as other problems that may arise.
-You will be able to enjoy the trip, but your first priority is to your veteran.
-You may be asked to help other escorts in certain instances.
+Many of these veterans will require the assistance of canes, walkers, wheelchairs, etc. Escorts may be required to keep track of medical conditions and medications as well as other problems that may arise.
+Escorts will be required to stay in the same hotel room as your veteran.
+Escorts will be able to enjoy the trip, but your first priority is to your veteran.
+Escorts may be asked to help other escorts in certain instances.
 First priority will be given to family members or requests made by the veterans.
 Escorts must be at least 21 years old at the time of the flight.

 Q: How much does it cost?
 How much money do I need to bring?

 A. The cost is FREE for World War II, Korean, and Vietnam veterans who are selected.
 You do not need to bring any money, unless you intend to purchase souvenirs.
 Escorts will pay $500 (which is a portion of their expenses).
 If the escort is a veteran, they are also required to pay the $500 escort fee.
 The escort check will be cashed upon receipt, but will be reimbursed if they do not go on the flight.

 Q: Can I make a donation to Dawson County Area Hero Flight?

 A: Donations to the Dawson County Area Hero Flight can be made by credit card or you may also donate by mail.
 Please send the donation to: